Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 def robotInit(self):
 ```

 This line defines a *function* inside the robot class (it is indented to show that it's inside the class).
-Certain functions are special&mdash;in this case, any code in `robotInit` will be called when the program first starts.
+Functions in Python group together code that can be *called* later.
+Certain functions are special in wpilib&mdash;in this case, any code in `robotInit` will be called when the program first starts.
+So this is where we do all the necessary setup, like getting the motors and joysticks.

 ```python
 self.leftFront = ctre.CANTalon(2)